Erik Durm

-Erik Durm (born 12 May 1992) is a German former professional footballer who played as a right-back or left-back.
+Erik Durm (born 12 May 1992) is a German former professional footballer who played as a full-back.
+He played for Borussia Dortmund, Huddersfield Town, Eintracht Frankfurt and Kaiserslautern.
 He made his senior debut for the Germany national team in 2014, and later that year was part of their squad that won the World Cup.

 Club career

 Early career

 Durm began his club career in 1998 at the academy of SG Rieschweiler, before joining the academy of 1.
 FC Saarbrücken in 2008 where he became youth league top scorer of the 2009–2010 season with 13 goals.
 In July 2010, Durm was enrolled at the academy of Mainz 05 and won the 2010–11 Youth Federation Cup in Germany and Durm debuted and played his only game of the 2010–11 season for the second team of Mainz 05 on 4 December 2010 against SV Elversberg in the German Regionalliga.

 In the 2011–12 season, Durm succeeded to the second team of Mainz 05 and scored seven goals in Mainz 05 II's and his first 10 games.
 Then Durm went on to score two goals in a 1.
 FSV Mainz 05 II 3–0 away win on matchday 7 against the second team of Eintracht Frankfurt.
 Following the scoring of nine goals in the first half of the 2011–12 season, Durm scored four goals in the second half of the 2011–12 season and in January 2012, both Mainz 05 and Borussia Dortmund offered Durm a professional contract, but Durm declined the offer from Mainz 05 to sign with BVB.